-I offer at least 2 short settling in sessions so the child has time to get to know me, the other children and the provision.
+I offer at least 2 short settling in sessions with parents present so the child has time to get to know me, the other children and the provision.

 I encourage parents to work out a ‘leaving routine’ which you can follow every morning.
 Some parents might want to dash back for ‘one more kiss’ or ‘one more hug’ I will work with you to make sure the settling in process is working.